flydelabs/flyde/resolver/src/README.md

 It resolves all imports, recursively, until reaching leaf flows (either code flows or visual flows with no imports).

-The resolved flow will include all imported parts, namespaced by the part required them.
+The resolved flow will include all imported nodes, namespaced by the node required them.